rdwrome/261sp23/1Scratch/README.md

 <br>Imagine we are each a machine.
 Give us precise instructions for a simple dance using one function, one condition, and one loop.</br>

 ## Code Reuse
+- Stand on the shoulders of giants
+- Be a good collaborator

 ## Compiled vs Interpreted Computer Languages
 - Compiled: human readable > machine readable